 How to Fix Ethernet Doesn’t Have a Valid IP Configuration

-To fix the Ethernet doesn’t have a Valid IP Configuration Windows 10 error, follow the methods given below and see which one solves your issue.
+To fix the Ethernet that doesn’t have a Valid IP Configuration Windows 10 error, follow the methods below and see which one solves your issue.

 - 10 Ways to Fix Video Scheduler Internal Error in Windows 10

-- Right click on This PC and select Properties.
+- First, Open Windows Explorer.
+Right-click on This PC and select Properties.